 Menu for the day

-The diet for the day can be adjusted at your discretion, including more of your favorite allowed foods.
+The daily diet can be adjusted at your discretion, including more of your favorite permitted foods.

-It is recommended to adhere to a similar diet for duodenitis from two weeks to a month (the exact time of the diet should be determined by the doctor).
-After that, the diet can be expanded even more - add high-quality sausages (not smoked), crumbly cereals, raw fruits, vegetable salads to it.
+It is recommended to adhere to such a diet for duodenitis from two weeks to a month (the exact time of the diet should be determined by the doctor).
+After this, the diet can be expanded even further - add high-quality sausages (not smoked), crumbly cereals, raw fruits, and vegetable salads.

-With the strictest adherence to the diet, the patient feels relief after a few days.
-And if the patient adheres to all the recommendations described above in nutrition all the time, then all manifestations of duodenitis can be completely eliminated.
+With strict adherence to the diet, the patient feels relief after a few days.
+And if the patient adheres to all the nutritional recommendations described above constantly, then all manifestations of duodenitis can be completely eliminated.

 Folk remedies